-“Nobody cares how much you know, until they know how much you care.”
+“Nobody cares how much you know until they know how much you care.”
 (Theodore Roosevelt)

-Before I bored you to death, let me leave you with this question and Dr. John G. Mabior’s last message to Terap; which can be interpreted as the passing of a torch to the Seeds of the Nation.
-Who, in the world, is keeping South Sudan hostage while turning the blind eyes on Innocent civilians’ agony?
+Before I bored you to death, let me leave you with this question and Dr. John G. Mabior’s last message to Terap, which can be interpreted as the passing of a torch to the Seeds of the Nation.
+In the world, who is keeping South Sudan hostage while turning the blind eyes on Innocent civilians’ agony?
 Is it the elites in Juba who don’t bother to visit and experience the life of their own constituencies at the grassroots (whom they claimed to represent), or the dissatisfied elites who are running around the globe with an imagery narrative of reform; expecting to change the nation while outside a fence (away from the truth on the ground), or the Jesh el Hamer/Terap/Seeds whom their leader (Dr. John Garang Mabior – RIP) passed the torch/candle, but ignored to accept the responsibility to carried it to the future (yet turned to singing Kumbaya to their kin and kith)?